Overview of Implant Placement

 Once anesthetized, Drs.
 Shroyer or Moore will make a small incision in the gum tissue to reveal the bone of the jaw underneath.
 Your surgeon will create a space for the implant using special instruments and gently inserts the titanium implant.
 The top of the implant is often visible through the gum once placed.
 Sometimes it is better in the early healing stages to have the implant covered by gum tissue.
 Antibiotic therapy is usually provided at the time of surgical placement of the implant.

 Questions About Implant Placement?

 The Healing Phase

 Immediately after the implant is placed, healing begins.
 In some cases, implants may be restored with an artificial crown immediately after the implant is placed.
-Dr. Shroyer will offer tips on post-operative care of the surgical site following the procedure.
-After the initial healing phase, Dr. Shroyer places an abutment (support post) or a healing cap onto the implant during a brief follow-up visit.
+Drs.
+Shroyer or Moore will offer tips on post-operative care of the surgical site following the procedure.
+After the initial healing phase, Drs.
+Shroyer or Moore will place an abutment (support post) or a healing cap onto the implant during a brief follow-up visit.
 This allows the gum tissue to mature around the implant and provides access to the implant itself.

 Whether it’s one tooth or several teeth being replaced, your general dentist will complete the restoration process by fitting the artificial replacement crown to the dental implant or attaching a full denture to several strategically placed implants.

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.